Netflix’s Rebecca Ending, Explained

 In her final sinister act against the couple, Mrs. Danvers takes away their home.
 If her beloved mistress can’t have Manderley, then no one can.
 Before leaping to her death, she ominously says that the protagonist will never find happiness, to which the second Mrs. de Winter resolutely answers, “Yes, I will.”
 The film ends with the couple in a second-class hotel in Cairo.
 According to the protagonist, they will be traveling until they find a home.

 If the protagonist’s obsession with Rebecca stems from her jealousy and insecurity, that of Mars.
 Danvers comes from her love for her dead mistress and sexual desire.
 Whether it was ever reciprocated or not, we will never know, but it is certainly implied in the book that Rebecca had been with both men and women.
 Mrs. Danvers has known her since they both were quite young and is inarguably the most unapologetic defender of her actions.
-The very notion that someone would come and take the place that was previously occupied by Rebecca is simply unfathomable to her.
+The very notion that someone would come and take the place that Rebecca previously occupied is simply unfathomable to her.
 So, when Max returns to Manderley with his new bride, she focuses all her vileness and cruelty towards the poor, young woman.

 After it is discovered that Max murdered Rebecca, she loses the last bits of control over her sanity.
 Now, he too is subjected to her fury.
 His eventual release from the police custody convinces her that she has to get justice for Rebecca on her own, and the only thing to do, she decides, is to burn down Manderley.
 Her choice of a watery grave is also a demonstration of her faithfulness to her mistress.
 She hopes to reunite with her in the realm beyond death.